harvardinformatics/informatics-website/docs/resources/Tutorials/installing-command-line-software-conda-mamba.md

 !!! note "Activating your first environment with mamba"

     The first time you activate an environment with `mamba` after installing it, you may get a message that `mamba` needs to be initialized.
-Run the command it suggests and restart your terminal and you should be able to use `mamba` to activate enviornments going forward.
+Run the command it suggests and restart your terminal and you should be able to use `mamba` to activate environments going forward.

 Here, you use the name specified after `-n` when you created the environment to activate it.
 In case you end up creating a lot of environments, you can see a list of all of them with the command: